-A genetic study (Chabot and Allen, 2009) on the eastern Pacific population including comparisons with samples from Australia, South and North America and UK, showed that there is little to no gene flow between these populations, indicating a lack of mixing.
+Genetic studies on five geographically isolated populations (Africa, Australia, North America, South America, Western Europe) showed that there is little to no gene flow between these populations, indicating a lack of population connectivity and mixing (Chabot and Allen, 2009; Chabot, 2015).
 A Northeast Atlantic and Mediterranean genetic study showed gene flow throughout the region but did observe unique haplotypes in some areas, with outlying genotypes observed in the Mediterranean (Thorburn, in prep).
 Further genetic assessment is recommended to explore connectivity with the Mediterranean.